‘A read-at-a-sitting page-turner’

 The film is currently being considered by London-based film and television companies.

 Dugald has written his debut novel, The Lizard: a suspense thriller set on the Greek Islands in 1988.
-The novel is being published by Muswell-Press in the spring of 2020.
+The novel was published by Muswell-Press in the spring of 2020.

 1988.
 Heading to Greece to mend a broken heart, undergraduate Alistair Haston lands a dream job on the island of Paros with all the perks, where his sorrows are soon swept away in a cocktail of hedonistic pursuits.
 But when the body of a missing tourist is found, the finger of blame turns upon Haston and his world collapses.
 Forced on the run, on an island with few hiding places and fewer allies, Haston must rely on raw survival instincts if he is to make it out alive.